 Discover the Mythical Ionian Islands

-Greece is perhaps as famous for its mythical tales as it is for its attractions, and if Greek myths and legends interest you, you may want to consider holidays in Greece which incorporate cycling the Ionian Islands.
+Greece is perhaps as famous for its mythical tales as it is for its attractions, and if Greek myths and legends interest you, you may want to consider a holiday in Greece which incorporate cycling the Ionian Islands.

 These islands are located off the west coast of Greece, and each has something a little different to offer.